 Can students make repeat applications?

 Students can submit an application in the current academic year even if they have applied in a previous year of their course.
-They can only reapply in the same academic year if their circumstances substantially change.
+They can only reapply in the same academic year if their circumstances change substantially.
 Note the total maximum award per year is £2,500.
 Receiving an award in one year is no guarantee of a future award, therefore the fund should not be relied upon as a guaranteed source of funding.

 How are students and colleges notified of the outcome?